signifyd/Salesforce-Commerce-Cloud/README.md

-# Demandware
+# Salesforce Commerce Cloud

-Signifyd's Demandware Integration
+Signifyd's Salesforce Commerce Cloud Integration

 Signifyd’s integration enables merchant on Demandware to integrate with Signifyd quickly, automating fraud prevention and protecting them in case of chargebacks.